valentinabojan/valentinabojan.github.io/_drafts/2018-09-18-remote-pair-programming.md

 The important point here is to be aware that this will definitely be on your table when it comes about remote pair programming and how to deal with it.
 And because pair programming is about knowledge transfer, having the pair split for 1-2 hours a day is not that harmful.
-Just take care to version your changes when you left your computer and your pair can take over for the next hour.
+Just take care to commit your changes to version control when you left your computer and your pair can take over for the next hour.
 You'll sync when you're back.
+If your pair calls the day before you, make sure you leave him/her a message about what you continued to do in his/her absence.

 ### 4. Don't forget having breaks